-- Chase construction requires ceiling firestops at each floor or every 10 ft (3.05 m) of clear space. - The ceiling firestop slows spread of fire and reduces cold air infiltration. - Install a ceiling firestop whenever chimney penetrates ceiling/floor. - Mark and cut an opening in ceiling as shown in Figure 8.5. - Frame the opening with the same size lumber used in the ceiling joists. - Nail the ceiling firestop to the bottom of the ceiling joists when there is a room above. - Use an attic insulation shield if the ceiling is insulated.
+- Chase construction requires ceiling firestops at each floor or every 10 ft (3.05 m) of clear space. - The ceiling firestop slows spread of fire and reduces cold air infiltration. - Install a ceiling firestop whenever chimney penetrates ceiling/floor. - Mark and cut an opening in ceiling as shown in Figure 8.5. - Frame the opening with the same size lumber used in the ceiling joists. - Nail the ceiling firestop to the bottom of the ceiling joists when there is a room above/ - Use an attic insulation shield if the ceiling is insulated.
 The ceiling firestop may then be attached above or below the joists.
+Refer to Figure 8.6 and 8.7.

 WARNING!
 Risk of Fire!
-DO NOT seal area between firestop opening and chimney pipe except where they enter the attic or leave the warm air envelope of the home (use 600° F sealant).
+DO NOT seal area between firestop opening and chimney pipe except where they enter the attic or leave the warm-air envelope of the home (use 600° F sealant).